emshina/Calculator/README.md

 REQUIREMENTS

- Python installed in your device and tkinter
+ Only Python installed in your device and tkinter